🤔 Did you know…

-While he’s busy chatting with a sales rep you take a look around and notice there’s a sale on smart speakers.
+While he’s busy chatting with a sales clerk you take a look around and something catches your eye…

-You’d actually been thinking about getting one of these speakers for some time now and it seems like a great deal.
+You’d actually been thinking about getting these exact same speakers for a little while.

 He adds, “If you’re interested, I’d act fast.
 I think there’s only two left.”

-At that exact moment, another shopper walks up and grabs one of the speakers.
-Now only one speaker remains.
+At that exact moment, another shopper walks up and grabs a box of speakers.

 Let’s get into it.